yoms/worst-tms-ever/README.md

 ## TODO

 - [x] Define the generator requested in the request
-- [ ] Pass argument to improve the wtmse (date of image, color clip, band used)
+- [x] Pass argument to improve the wtmse (date of image, color clip, band used)
-- [ ] Handle error properly in generators
+- [x] Handle error properly in generators
+- [ ] Add the possibility to configure generator with config files or env var
 - [ ] Write readme for real